FAQs for Employers – EU citizens and future EU migration*

 There will be two ways to confirm identity.
 The first is via an app that will work on some smartphones.
 The app will read the electronic chip in the passport, and this data will be used to confirm the identity of the applicant, together with a photograph of themselves that they will need to take and upload.
 If the applicant does not wish to or cannot use the app then there is a manual checking service available.

-35. How absences from the UK are be dealt with?
+35. How are absences from the UK to be dealt with?

 Again, these will need to be declared by the applicant for settled status as part of the application process, and may be subject to a check.